exceptionless/Exceptionless/CONTRIBUTING.md

 ## Reporting Bugs

-1. Always update to the most recent master release; the bug may already be resolved.
+1. Always update to the most recent main release; the bug may already be resolved.

 2. Search for similar [issues](https://github.com/exceptionless/Exceptionless/issues?q=is%3Aopen+is%3Aissue+label%3Abug); it may already be an identified problem.
 Also, feel free to ask us questions [on Discord](https://discord.gg/6HxgFCx).